-A shutter lock locks the safety shutter in closed position so that a drawout EasyPact MVS1 device cannot be connected in its chassis.
+The safety shutters can be locked in closed position so that the moving part of a EasyPact MVS2 device cannot be connected in its chassis.

-The top and bottom safety shutters can be locked independently.
+The top and bottom safety shutters on EasyPact MVS2 devices can be locked independently or together.